 ADD as a Result of a Head Injury?

 Assessment: A very bright boy with ADD and a learning disability.
-He is spacy and history revealed that he had a head injury as a baby.
-I had seen similar cases of spacyness after head injuries and knew about a homeopathic remedy for such scenarios.
+He is spacy and history revealed that he suffered a head injury as an infant.
+I had seen similar cases of spacyness after head injuries and knew about a homeopathic remedy for precisely for such scenarios.

-The mother was also concerned about his nutrition so we ordered a hair analysis to assess mineral levels.
+The mother was also concerned about his nutrition so we ordered a hair analysis to assess mineral levels as well.